 • Education & Community Knowledge

-• GBF 21: Ensure people have biodiversity awareness and access to information for sustainable lifestyles
+• GBF 21: Ensure people have biodiversity awareness and access to information for sustainable lifestyles.

 • GBF 23: Strengthen capacity building and participation of women, youth, Indigenous Peoples, and local communities.